About Community Publications Packages Collaboration

 [05/14/2021]: Zaineb Boulil received the Academic Excellence in Biostatistics award from the Department of Mathematics & Statistics at San Diego State University.
 Congratulations!

-Henry Scharf is an assistant professor in the Department of Mathematics & Statistics at San Diego State University.
-His primary research interests are in theoretical and methodological contributions to the study of stochastic processes and networks, especially for applications in ecology
+Henry Scharf is an assistant professor in the Department of Mathematics at the University of Arizona.
+His primary research interests are in theoretical and methodological contributions to the study of stochastic processes and networks, especially for applications in ecology.

 Toyon (Heteromeles arbutifolia) is a central member of the Coastal sage scrub habitat, which includes much of San Diego County.
 It is a robust, wide ranging, drought resistant plant that resprouts after wildfire.
 It is ubiquitous in coastal sage scrub communities, though not abundant in numbers, and endemic to California and Baja California.